Frequently Asked Questions • FAQ

 Multisystem inflammatory syndrome (MIS-C) is a serious illness associated with COVID-19.
 Not every child with MIS-C tests positive for COVID-19.
 The lungs, heart, kidney, brain, eyes, intestine and skin can become inflamed.

 Most children who are older than 2 years of age should wear a mask.
 Some children will have more difficulty wearing a mask, such as kids with cognitive, developmental, intellectual or sensory challenges.
-Speak to your health care provider about how to keep your child and family safe.
+Speak to your healthcare provider about how to keep your child and family safe.

 COVID-19 infection is more likely the more people you interact with, and the longer the duration of that interaction.
 Decreasing how many people you and your child come in direct contact with, will decrease the risk of getting infected with COVID-19.
 Children 2 years of age and older should wear masks in public settings or when near people other than household contacts, whenever possible.
 Maintaining distance, wearing masks, and practicing diligent hand hygiene can decrease the risk of being infected.